bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/fiber-vue-mongo/README.md

 You need to ensure that the `dockerCompose.build.target` is set to `prod` for all the Components, and then [deploy the Environment](https://documentation.bunnyshell.com/docs/environment-workflows-deploy).

 ## Remote Development

 [Remote Development](https://documentation.bunnyshell.com/docs/remote-development) allows you to develop directly in a cloud environment, therefore eliminating all inconsistencies and approximations of traditional local environments.

-The code is ran in a container running in Kubernetes, and you can choose one of two ways to work, depending whether you prefer to keep a local copy of the code or not.
+The code is run in a container running in Kubernetes, and you can choose one of two ways to work, depending on whether you prefer to keep a local copy of the code or not.

-1. You can have the code existing **only in the container** - you will need an IDE capable of connecting via SSH to install a headless IDE in the container, eg. VS Code or the JetBrains suite.
+1. You can have the code existing **only in the container** - you will need an IDE capable of connecting via SSH to install a headless IDE in the container, e.g., VS Code or the JetBrains suite.

-2. You can have the code existing **on your device** and it will be synchronized into the container - any IDE or plain text editor will do.
+2. You can have the code existing **on your device** and it will be synchronized into the container, any IDE or plain text editor will do.

 📖 For more information on how Remote Development works in Bunnyshell, please see